mediaforensics/medifor-helm-chart/README.md

 ### Adding analytics/fusers to the system
 Every analytic pod is a replica of an analytic deployment which includes two containers: a 'worker' and an 'analytic'.
 The definition for these deployments can be found at `templates/analytics/analytic-deployment.yaml`.
-This deployment file is populated and replicated depending on the `analytics` filed in the `values.yml` file.
+The deployment file is populated and replicated for each analytic in the `analytics` field in the `values.yml` file.

 ```yaml
 analytics: